 The cottage garden attracts an abundance of birds and wildlife with foxes, badgers and the rare pine martens making nightly visits to the cottage to be fed.
 The pine martens now feed regularly on sultanas left for out them on the rear lounge windowsill, the badgers will also feed at the rear of the cottage.

 In May 2021 we installed a pine marten nest box in the garden, the nest box comes complete with internal viewing camera, guests are provided with mobile phone app details for logging in and viewing the nest box activity.

-In the skies over ahead the superb golden eagles of Glen Affric can often be seen circling the garden, along with red kites, buzzards and ravens are all frequent aerial visitors over the cottage.
+In the skies over ahead the superb golden eagles of Glen Affric can often be seen circling the garden.
+Sea eagles, ospreys, red kites, buzzards and ravens are all frequent aerial visitors over the cottage.

 Both the cottage and the wider Glen Affric area offer an abundance of opportunities for wildlife enthusiasts and keen photographers, we also recommend visiting Glen Cannich and Glen Strathfarrar, the latter only being open for vehicle use April - October.

 We are aware that many people are concerned about their bookings and the impact of coronavirus on their holiday.